 Necromancy aka The Witching (1972)

 Satanic Sommelier: Any Black Tower brand wine; perhaps Pinot Noir, as we remember Mr Welles in the Black Tower wine commercials on TV back in the day.
-Orson Welles is the leader of a group dabbling in the Dark Arts.
-A not-so-great film, but gives you that ’70’s occult paranoia vibe which everybody was dipping into.
+A young couple move into the town of Lilith to discover Orson Welles as the leader of a group dabbling in the Black Arts.
+A couple versions of this movie are available and a fan edit version is actually the better one.
+A not-so-great film, but gives you that ’70’s California occult paranoia vibe which everybody was dipping into.

 Orville’s coming-out party is not to be missed in the underrated cult classic Children Shouldn’t Play with Dead Things